gitlabhq/gitlabhq/PROCESS.md

 ## Feature Freeze

-On the 7th of each month, RC1 of the upcoming release is released and the stable branch for this release is frozen, which means master is no longer merged into it.
+On the 7th of each month, RC1 of the upcoming release is created and deployed to GitLab.com and the stable branch for this release is frozen, which means master is no longer merged into it.
 Merge requests may still be merged into master during this period, but they will go into the _next_ release, unless they are manually cherry-picked into the stable branch.
 By freezing the stable branches prior to a release there's no need to worry